 I’ve spent the last year thinking about this deeply.
 I think there is an “Integrated Product Suite” argument to be made for a multi-product strategy (even for a startup) where the sum of the parts is truly greater than the whole.

 The classic example is Apple.

-The iPhone, iPad, Macbooks are each solid stand-alone products but the experience is orders of magnitude better when you pair them together.
+The iPhone, iPad, and Macbooks are each solid stand-alone products, but the experience is orders of magnitude better when you pair them together.

-That said, this isn’t a cop out to pursue multiple products just to feed my creative addiction.
-I don’t have the resources of Apple and the last thing I want to be is distracted with non-additive busy work.
+That said, this isn’t a cop-out to pursue multiple products to feed my creative addiction.
+I don’t have the resources of Apple, and the last thing I want to be distracted with is non-additive busy work.

-For the integrated product suite to work, the following has to hold true:
+For the integrated product suite to work, the following has to hold: